dahshurutley/python-webscraping-workshop/README.md

 ### 1. The Boilerplate

 The Boilerplate consists of the code needed to retrieve the html from a webpage.
 In our workshop, we will be using placekitten.com, as it is a static website that doesn't load anything dynamically through Javascript or otherwise.
-Meaning we can always find and save the same images on the webpage without anything chaning for each person attending the workshop.
+Meaning we can always find and save the same images on the webpage without anything changing for each person attending the workshop.

 ```python
 # Modules